waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **WARP_CARPET_DOWN**: Warp.
 Transitions to a different map.
 - **COUNTER**: Impassable.
 Interact to talk.
 - **PC**: Impassable.
 Interact to access Storage.
-- Status: Inside Tohjo Falls.
-Approaching water at (22, 15) to Surf and ascend the eastern waterfall.
+- Status: Surfing in Tohjo Falls.
+Approaching eastern waterfall base at (21, 10).